albertattard/presentation-layered-jar/presentation/2020-09-22-presentation-remote-meetup.md

       spkane/quantum-game:latest
   ```

-  .conclusion[➤ We don't have to worry about any specific runtime environment or any particular dependency version as everything is encapsulated in the container]
+  .conclusion[➤ We don't have to worry about any specific runtime environment or any particular dependency version as everything is encapsulated in the Docker container]

 [//]: # (Notes)
 [//]: # (`--rm` [Clean up](https://docs.docker.com/engine/reference/run/#clean-up---rm)/deletes the container once the container stops))